 12. Find the travel apps that work for you

-Spread your Wings and your Search Options
+Spread Your Wings and Your Search Options

 13. Get to know flight search engines

-Kayak is best known for its “hacker fares,” which combine separate one-way tickets to create a more affordable round trip flight.
+- Kayak is best known for its “hacker fares,” which combine separate one-way tickets to create a more affordable round-trip flight.
 If you use this feature, keep a close eye on flight times to ensure that you can make connecting flights.
 Kayak also offers sorting tools and predictive technologies that can lead you to lower fares.

-Search engines often don’t include options from discount airlines such as Southwest.
+Search engines often don’t include options from budget airlines such as Southwest.
 You usually have to visit the airline’s own site to purchase one of these fares.
 Check out this list of discount airlines from around the world to expand your search.

 15. Watch for special airfare deals and be ready to buy

-16. Always be at least a day ahead
+16. Think a day ahead

 17. Take advantage of airline miles programs